The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Literature Review of Methodological Fundamentals

 Thus if the two populations are identical: $cos\theta=1$ corresponding to $\theta=0$, hence we see the intuitive motivation behind the definition as the vectors are co-linear.
 Bhattacharyya further showed that by passing to the limiting case a measure of divergence could be obtained between two populations defined in any way given that the two populations have the same number of variates.
 The value of coefficient then lies between $0$ and $1$.

 Here, the last inequality follows from Jensen's inequality.
-(Comaniciu, Ramesh, and Meer 2003) modify this as shown below and prove that this alternate measure follows all the metric axioms: positive, symmetric, is zero for the same two elements and satisfies the triangle inequality.
+(Comaniciu, Ramesh \& Meer 2003) modify this as shown below and prove that this alternate measure, $d\left(p_{i},p_{i}^{\prime}\right)$ termed the modified Bhattacharyya Metric, follows all the metric axioms: positive, symmetric, is zero for the same two elements and satisfies the triangle inequality.

 We get the following formulae (Lee and Bretschneider 2012) for the Bhattacharyya distance when applied to the case of two univariate normal distributions.